-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 Telegram

 Telegram is available for all major platforms, including Android, iOS, PC, Mac, and even Linux.
-There are also Web and Chrome apps, meaning you can use Telegram just fine on a Chromebook, too.
+There are also Web and Chrome apps, meaning you can use Telegram just fine on a Chromebook.

-One of the best things about Telegram is that there isn't a limit on how many devices you can be logged into at once.
-Even if you have multiple phones and computers, you can log into your Telegram account on all of them and have it work without a hitch.
+One of the best things about Telegram is that there isn't a limit on how many devices you can log into at once.
+So even if you have multiple phones and computers, you can log into your Telegram account on all of them and have it work without a hitch.

 Signal

 When it comes to availability, Signal is the weakest of the bunch.
-You can download the Signal app on Android, iOS, Mac, Windows, and PC.
+However, you can download the Signal app on Android, iOS, Mac, Windows, and PC.
 Notably, there are no apps for Web or Chrome.

-You can be logged into your Signal account on multiple devices, though there is a limit of 5 device connections per account.
+You can log into your Signal account on multiple devices, though there is a limit of five device connections per account.
 Furthermore, you can only be logged in to Signal on one phone at a time.

 Similar to Signal, WhatsApp has strict limits on device connections.
-Just 4 active devices are allowed per account, and when it comes to phones, WhatsApp can only be used one at a time.
+Just four active devices are allowed per account, and when it comes to phones, WhatsApp can only be used one at a time.
+WhatsApp may add multi-phone support in an upcoming update so that you can access messages on both your personal and work phones.
+For now, WhatsApp recently rolled out offline WhatsApp support, meaning you can access your messages even if your phone is turned off or disconnected from wifi.

-Best Availability: Telegram
+Best availability: Telegram

 If you use a lot of different gadgets and want to access your messages on all of them, Telegram is the clear winner.
 And even if you don't, it's just nice not having to worry about device limits the way you do with Signal and WhatsApp.